Selling is a lot about psychology.

 Exposing the negative consequences of not having a product moves people to buy it to protect themselves from it.

-For example, in September and October, we start seeing a lot of advertisements for flu medicaments and people buy them to protect themselves.
+For example, in September and October, we start seeing a lot of advertisements for flu medicaments and people buy them to protect themselves.6 useful tricks to sell to the brain or how #neuromarketing works. #copywriting #ecommerce #DigitalMarketing #SmallBiz Click To Tweet

-Although most people want to belong to the mass there is also a desire to feel special, unique.
+Although most people want to belong to the mass there’s also a desire to feel special, unique.

 Knowing how to take advantage of this desire can help you sell your product to a certain type of audience very well.